 Can Baking Soda and Vinegar Clean Grout?

-If the first hack is not enough to clean grout, it’s time to make the baking soda paste more powerful.
-Vinegar alone can eliminate dirt, but it may damage certain tiles when it is not diluted.
+If the first hack doesn’t work, it’s time to make the baking soda paste more powerful.
+Vinegar alone can eliminate dirt, but it may damage certain tiles when not diluted.
 But baking soda and vinegar together make perfect and safe cleaning agents.

 Materials you need: